bafong05/cs195-capstone-project/README.md

 ### Download the project

-Either:

-- clone the repo with Git
-- or download the repo as a ZIP from GitHub and unzip it
+Download the repo as a ZIP from GitHub

 ### Load it into Chrome